-- Obviously, adult cats are past the kitten stage of chewing things they shouldn’t chew on.
+- Adult cats are past the kitten stage of chewing things they shouldn’t chew on.

 - Most adult cats are already litter trained.

-- Adult cats are better with very young children (ie; toddler age) as they are less fragile and not as likely to be injured by a well-meaning but overzealous child.
+- Adult cats are better with very young children (i.e., toddler age) as they are less fragile.

 - Adults are less likely to get into mischief such as into jumping into kitchen cupboards, chewing plants, climbing the curtains etc.

-- You know exactly what you’re getting with an adult.
-Their personality is fully formed, you can see if they’re friendly, shy, quiet etc. You can see their adult body shape and size.
+- You know what you’re getting with an adult.
+Their personality is developed, you can see if they’re friendly, shy, quiet etc. You can see their adult body shape and size.

 - Adult cats are cheaper to purchase than kittens.

 - Kittens adjust to a new home more easily.

 - Kittens haven’t had a chance to develop bad habits (such as spraying).